TERMS & CONDITIONS - 7 BRIDGES CHALLENGE 2020

 Public venue and persons giving directions

 You will show respect for other participants in the event, and your conduct will at all times be considerate of others.
-You agree to abide by the venue rules concerning activities, coarse language, privacy, and noise.
-You acknowledge and agree that the Event is a non-smoking event.
+You agree to abide by the venue rules concerning activities, alcohol, coarse language, privacy, and noise.
+You acknowledge and agree that the event is a non-smoking event.

 You acknowledge that in the course of the event, photographs, images or film may be taken of you, either alone or in group shots with others.
 You agree to the use of your image in these photographs, images or film and for their use on Cancer Council publications or websites in the future.
 You agree that Cancer Council may use your name in conjunction with any photographs or images of you.
 You also agree that the photographs or film may be used by third party media organisations in connection with the publicity and reporting of the event publicly.